-The TPS54140-Q1 device is a 42-V 1.5-A step-down regulator with an integrated high-side MOSFET.
+The TPS57160-Q1 device is a 60-V 1.5-A step-down regulator with an integrated high-side MOSFET.
 Current-mode control provides simple external compensation and flexible component selection.
-A low-ripple pulse-skip mode reduces the no load, input supply current to 116 μ A. Using the enable pin, shutdown supply current is reduced to 1.3 μ A.
+A low-ripple pulse-skip mode reduces the no load, input supply current to 116 μ A. Using the enable pin, shutdown supply current is reduced to 1.5 μ A.

-Undervoltage lockout is internally set at 2.5 V, but can be increased using the enable pin.
+Undervoltage lockout is set internally at 2.5 V but can be increased using the enable pin.
 The output voltage startup ramp is controlled by the slow start pin that can also be configured for sequencing or tracking.
-An opendrain power good signal indicates the output is within 92% to 109% of its nominal voltage.
+An opendrain power-good signal indicates the output is within 92% to 109% of its nominal voltage.

 A wide switching frequency range allows efficiency and external component size to be optimized.
-Frequency fold back and thermal shutdown protects the part during an overload condition.
+Frequency foldback and thermal shutdown protects the part during an overload condition.

-The TPS54140-Q1 is available in a 10-pin thermally enhanced MSOP PowerPADTM package (DGQ) and a 10-pin SON package (DRC).
+The TPS57160-Q1 is available in 10-pin thermally enhanced MSOP PowerPADTM (DGQ) or 10-pin SON (DRC) package.